wry0313/gavinwang.dev/posts/chrom_extension_zero_to_one.md

 ![Mentor GPT showcase](/article/GPT_Mentor_Showcase.png)

 The process of publishing the extension turned out to be surprisingly easy, thanks to Google's Chrome Web Store developer dashboard.
 With its help, I was able to publish my extension within just one day.
 One important aspect I learned about during the publishing process was the requirement of creating a privacy policy for the product.
-You can find the privacy policy for my extension at [Mentor GPT Privacy Policy Wiki] (https://github.com/wry0313/GPT_mentor_extension/wiki/Privacy-Policy).
+You can find the privacy policy for my extension at [Mentor GPT Privacy Policy Wiki](https://github.com/wry0313/GPT_mentor_extension/wiki/Privacy-Policy).

 Now, if you've actually managed to read through all of this, you must be truly dedicated!
 Thank you so much.
 I would greatly appreciate it if you could check out my extension on the Chrome Web Store and, if you find it useful, leave a positive review at: [GPT Mentor](https://chrome.google.com/webstore/detail/gpt-mentor/bmlbikjekoeckeopfnokkafbohkdfggm).